-EXAMPLEParental gifts
+EXAMPLEParental gift

-If Mary gives £20,000 to her 14-year-old son Jake and this generates an income of £400 a year, this will be taxed as if it were Mary's income at her tax rate(s).
-It could not be set against Jake's personal tax allowance of £12,500 in 2019/20, so the amount of tax Mary would have to pay would be dependent on her tax position.
+If Mary gives £20,000 to her 14-year-old son Jake, and this generates an income of £400 a year, this will be taxed as if it were Mary's income at her tax rate(s).
+It could not be set against Jake's personal tax allowance of £12,570, so the amount of tax Mary would have to pay would be dependent upon her tax position.